 It is possible to have a fashionable pregnancy wardrobe, even on a tight budget.

 Being pregnant means your body will go through many changes before your baby’s arrival.
 Your need for clothing that fits and is comfortable to wear will change as well.
 Here are a few tips for creating a stylish collection of maternity wear.
+Drop a few hints as gift ideas if you like.

 During your first trimester, your bump will be small and most of your pre-pregnancy clothes may still fit – with a few alterations.
 But eventually, you’ll have to upgrade to a wardrobe that will fit you through the 9 months of pregnancy, and the first 3 months after the baby is born.